General usage information for Ventus

 The user can also organize the model by creating Levels and Groups.
 In addition, the user can assign background images to Levels to aid in drafting.

 CONTAM calculations are performed between zones.
 A zone is a volume of air that is typically contained within the bounds of a room.
 Zones are the basic units between which airflow is calculated.
-Zones have properties that determine airflow, including air temperature and pressure, as well as flow paths (Chapter 10), which define the air leakage relationship between two adjacent zones.
+Zones have properties that determine airflow, including air temperature and pressure, as well as flow paths (Flow Paths), which define the air leakage relationship between two adjacent zones.

 The following properties are available on the Zone Panel (Figure 22) for zones: